natejsimonsen/.vimrc/README.md

   'Hello World'
 ```

-The ds command is very similar to cs, but instead of 'changing' the char to a certain char, ds will only delete surrounding character
+The `ds` command is very similar to `cs`, but instead of 'changing' the char to a certain char, `ds` will only delete surrounding character

 ```
 Example: